sedexdev/coscript/README.md

 If you are using another vendors, or your own SMTP server, then swap the details under <code>"email"</code> for the details appropriate to your service.

-**Note.
-If using GMail, you will need to <a href='https://support.google.com/accounts/answer/6010255?hl=en' target='_blank'>Allow Less Secure Apps through your GMail Account</a>.
+**Note** If using GMail, you will need to <a href='https://support.google.com/accounts/answer/6010255?hl=en' target='_blank'>Allow Less Secure Apps through your GMail Account</a>.
 You will also need to enable IMAP in your GMail settings.
 Other providers may have other requirements, refer to their documentation for advice.

 The application should now be ready to run in development mode.